qua-platform/py-qua-tools/qualang_tools/addons/video_mode/videomode.md

     ...
 }
 ```
-The values of the dictionary can be Python variables for which a QUA variable can be declared.
+The values of the dictionary can be initial Python variables for which a QUA variable can be declared.
 The possible types are:
 - ```bool```, ```ìnt``` ,```float```(the latter would be cast to QUA ```fixed```)
 - ```list``` or 1D ```ndarray``` (to be cast to QUA ```array```)